 During the spring, over 31 teachers from seven churches attended a Precept training seminar for Sunday school teachers.
 This was the second training offered in the region—last year, a similar seminar was held in a nearby town.

 At the beginning of this spring’s training, a pastor shared his testimony.
 He said that before last year’s seminar his church hadn’t offered any Sunday school classes.
 However, after attending the training, he felt equipped to start a children’s program.
-Children have flocked to the classes, and he is working to spread the Precept method to other churches in Nepal.
+Children have flocked to the classes, and he is working to spread the Precept Bible Study Method to other churches in Nepal.